spryker/docker-sdk/docs/06-installation/01-installation-prerequisites/03-installing-docker-prerequisites-on-windows.md

 ```
 ### Install OCaml
 :::(Warning) (OCaml version)
 Make sure to check the [OCaml release changelog](https://github.com/ocaml/ocaml/releases) and ensure that the OCaml version that you are going to install is compatible.
-In the examplary procedure below, we are using the version 4.06.0.
+In the procedure below, we are using the version 4.06.0.
 :::

-Follow the steps to install OCaml:
+Install OCaml:
 1. Install the build script:
 ```bash
 sudo apt-get install build-essential make